Thousands of Rare Artifacts Discovered Beneath Tudor Manor’s Attic Floorboards

 She adds that the page’s small size indicates it was probably part of a Book of Hours, or portable prayer book meant for personal use.

-“It is just the most exquisite thing and to have found it literally in a pile of rubble is probably … well, it’s unheard of for the National Trust, that’s for sure,” Forest tells the Guardian’s Mark Brown.
+“It is just the most exquisite thing, and to have found it literally in a pile of rubble is probably … well, it’s unheard of for the National Trust, that’s for sure,” Forrest tells the Guardian’s Mark Brown.

 British nobleman Sir Edmund Bedingfeld built the manor house in 1482, reports BBC News.
 His descendants live in the home to this day.